Lewd Acts with a Child

 - The defendant willfully touched any part of a child’s body either on the bare skin or through the clothing; or the defendant willfully caused a child to touch his or her own body, the defendant’s body, or the body of someone else, either on the bare skin or through the clothing;

-2. The defendant committed the act with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of himself or herself or the child;
+- The defendant committed the act with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of himself or herself or the child; and

-If the minor was 14 or 15 at the time of the offense, and the defendant was at least 10 years older than the minor, then the offense can be charged according to prosecutorial discretion either as a misdemeanor or a felony.
+If the minor was 14 or 15 at the time of the offense, and the defendant was at least 10 years older than the minor, the offense can be charged according to prosecutorial discretion either as a misdemeanor or a felony.
 This decision is dependent on the facts of the case and the defendant's prior criminal history.
 As a misdemeanor, the offense carries a probation and a potential one year sentence in the county jail.
-As a felony, the penalty is either probation and up to one year county jail, or 16 months, 2 years or 3 years in California State Prison.
+As a felony, the penalty is either probation and up to one year county jail, or 16 months to 3 years in California State Prison.

 If the victim child was under 14, the offense is classified as a violent felony and, therefore, qualifying as a strike under California's Three Strikes Law.

 It is not a defense that the child may have consented to the act; however a charge of lewd acts with a child can be challenged on the basis of whether or not the incident occurred or that of mistaken identity.
 Although false reporting of incidence does occur the primary basis of a defense is likely to hinge on the identity of the offender and what type of conduct occurred, which will likely be the product of testimony from the alleged victim and sources of circumstantial evidence.